Dataherald/dataherald/docs/api.create_sql_generation_nl_generation.rst

 The following parameters are used for SQL generation:

 * finetuning_id: the id of the finetuning model.
 If this is not provided we use a reasoning LLM with retrieval augmented generation.
 If specified we use the finetuning model for sql generation.
+* low_latency_mode: When this flag is set, some of the agent steps are removed, which can lead to faster responses but reduce the accuracy.
+This is only supported for our new agent.
 * evaluate: whether to evaluate the generated SQL query.
 * sql: if you want to manually create the SQL query you can provide it here.
 If this is not provided we use the prompt to generate the SQL query.